d1618033/python-redfish-utility/docs/slate/source/includes/_macrocommandsandscripts.md

 ilorest.exe load -f %2
 ```

-This is a file-based edit mode helper for RESTful Interface Tool
+This is a file-based edit mode helper for RESTful Interface Tool.

 1. Run to download selected type to a file called `ilorest.json.`